Analyzing GameStop's Unusual Options Activity - News Break

 Analyzing GameStop's Unusual Options Activity

-Shares of GameStop (NYSE:GME) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $193.86.
+GameStop (NYSE:GME) shares experienced unusual options activity on Thursday.
+The stock price moved up to $192.25 following the option alert.
 One way options market activity can be considered unusual is when volume is exceptionally higher than its historical average.
 The volume of options activity refers to the number of contracts traded over a given time period.
 Open interest is the number of unsettled contracts that have been traded but not yet closed by either counterparty.
 In other words, open interest represents the quantity of contracts that individual parties have written but not yet found a counterparty for (i.e. a buyer finding a seller, or a seller finding a buyer).www.benzinga.com

 Comments / 0